About Traffic Decryption

 SSL inspection is a policy-based feature.
 In the Firepower System, an access control policy is a master configuration that invokes subpolicies and other configurations, including an SSL policy.
 If you associate an SSL policy with access control, the system uses that SSL policy to handle encrypted sessions before it evaluates them with access control rules.
 If you do not configure SSL inspection, or your devices do not support it, access control rules handle all encrypted traffic.

 Note that access control rules also handle encrypted traffic when your SSL inspection configuration allows it to pass.
-However, some access control rule conditions require unencrypted traffic, so encrypted traffic might match fewer rules.
+However, some access control rule conditions require unencrypted traffic, so encrypted traffic may match fewer rules.
 Also, by default, the system disables intrusion and file inspection of encrypted payloads.
-This helps reduce false positives and improves performance when an encrypted connection matches an access control rule that has intrusion and file inspection configured.
+This helps reduce false positives and improve performance when an encrypted connection matches an access control rule that has intrusion and file inspection configured.
+For more information, see Creating and Editing Access Control Rules.

-If the system detects an SSL handshake over a TCP connection, it determines whether it can decrypt the detected traffic.
+If the module detects an SSL or TLS handshake over a TCP connection, it determines whether it can decrypt the detected traffic.
 If it cannot, it applies a configured action:

-Block the encrypted traffic and reset the TCP connection
+block the encrypted traffic, and optionally reset the TCP connection

-If the system can decrypt the traffic, it blocks the traffic without further inspection, evaluates undecrypted traffic with access control, or decrypt it using one of the following methods:
+If the module can decrypt the traffic, it blocks the traffic without further inspection, evaluates undecrypted traffic with access control, or decrypts it using one of the following methods:

-Decrypted traffic is subject to the same traffic handling and analysis as originally unencrypted traffic: network, reputation, and user-based access control; intrusion detection and prevention; Cisco Advanced Malware Protection (Cisco AMP); and discovery.
-If the system does not block the decrypted traffic post-analysis, it re-encrypts the traffic before passing it to the destination host.
+Decrypted traffic is subject to the same traffic handling and analysis as originally unencrypted traffic: network, reputation, and user-based access control; intrusion detection and prevention; and advanced malware protection.
+If the system does not block the decrypted traffic post-analysis, it reencrypts the traffic before passing it to the destination host.